 by Katherine Jakeways

 Sheila Hancock narrates the bittersweet adventures of the residents of a small market town in Northamptonshire.
-This week, it's Jan's birthday and she's determined to do something unexpected.
+This week, a funeral focuses everyone's mind.

 Producer: Steven Canny